-For those who haven’t grown up near the impressive ski slopes of Colorado, skiing can be, well, quite intimidating.
-Yes, you want to….really really want to learn, but when are you too old, or too young, to learn how to ski?
-Read on to find out how this Traveling Grandmom got her ski mojo at Granby Ranch, Grand County, Colorado.
+For those who haven’t grown up near the impressive ski slopes of Colorado, skiing could be, well, quite intimidating.
+Yes, you want to….really, really want to learn, but when are you too old, or too young, to learn how to ski?
+Never, if you find the right resort and ski instructor.
+Read on to find out all that this local Colorado ski resort has to offer skiers, both beginner and experienced.

 Granby Ranch, Grand County, Colorado

 Budget friendly lift tickets.
 No long lines.
 Easily navigated ski terrain.
 And just plain fun.
 And it’s close.
-Granby Ranch, Grand County, Colorado, is located just 90 minutes from Denver, and 20 minutes from Winter Park and the western entrance of Rocky Mountain National Park.
+Granby Ranch, one of many family-friendly Colorado ski resorts, is located just 90 minutes from Denver, and 20 minutes from Winter Park and the western entrance of Rocky Mountain National Park.

 Enter in my amazing instructor “Meatball,” an easy-going, easy-on-the-eyes guy from Missouri.
 He immediately put me at ease, asked a few questions about my skiing history (or in my case, lack thereof!).
 Due to new technology and designs, he told me that how a person skis is easier on the knees.
 I told him I hadn’t been on skis for a few years, so we started on the “magic carpet,” the slope reserved for kids and beginners.
 I followed Meatball zigzagging down the mini-slope, and surprisingly I did well.

 Next up – the bunny hill.
 We rode the lift up, and again big surprise, my exit was graceful – without falling.
 At the top, Meatball gave me some tips on posture and turning without putting pressure on my knees: lean forward in ski boots, bend knees and move with the skis, rather than forcing the move.
 Sound simple?